Contact Information and FAQs

 The deadline for the last day to withdraw varies from semester to semester, but you

-has been extended to accommodate students on financial aid), students with legitimate
+been extended to accommodate students on financial aid), students with legitimate

 extenuating circumstances should request a late administrative withdrawal through